 To hypnotise somebody though is not actually to do very much at all and many people are so focused on their own perception of hypnosis they forget that there are two parts to the word hypno-therapy.

 So what sort of therapy?
-Well, hypnosis is probably best known for it's use in conjunction with SUGGESTION for assisting with smoking cessation or simple fears such as driving, flying or low level anxiety states, nail biting etc. But these suggestions though must be realistic and in accordance with your stated aims and your personality.
+Well, hypnosis is probably best known for it's use in conjunction with SUGGESTION for assisting with smoking cessation or simple fears such as driving, flying or low level anxiety states, nail biting etc. These suggestions though must be realistic and in accordance with your stated aims and your personality.
 You cannot be made to do anything against your will or nature and if someone tried, the suggestions would just be rejected.
 Some time then will be taken, particularly in the first session to ask questions and discuss your situation - non-judgementally and in complete confidence.
 COGNITIVE BEHAVIOURAL THERAPY techniques can also be used in conjunction with suggestion hypnosis.

 For deeper problems, HYPNOANALYSIS is a course of therapy based on the principle of cause and effect - that there cannot be an effect without a cause.
 Aiming to treat the person rather than a mere collection of symptoms, hypnoanalysis can release you from your problem and allow you to move on with your life.
 You can find out more about this here.